ShayKronfeld/graph2_cpp/README.md

 ## Overview

 This library provides an implementation of a Graph class in C++.
 The graph is represented using an adjacency matrix and supports both weighted and unweighted graphs.
 Various operations are supported, including addition, subtraction, comparison, and scalar multiplication/division of graphs.
+In addition, provides various algorithms for working with graphs, including depth-first search (DFS), Bellman-Ford algorithm, cycle detection, and bipartite graph checking.

 ## Assumptions
 - All edges are considered directed because the provided adjacency matrix does not distinguish between undirected edges with weight -k and two directed edges with weights -k in opposite directions.
 Undirected edges can be treated as a special case of directed edges.